huggingface/blog/falconmamba.md

 inputs = tokenizer("Hello world, today", return_tensors="pt").to(0)
 output = model.generate(**inputs, max_new_tokens=100, do_sample=True)

-print(tokenizer.decode(Output[0], skip_special_tokens=True))
+print(tokenizer.decode(output[0], skip_special_tokens=True))
 ```
 We are also pleased to introduce the instruction-tuned version of FalconMamba, which has been fine-tuned with an additional 5 billion tokens of supervised fine-tuning (SFT) data.
 This extended training enhances the model's ability to perform instructional tasks with better precision and effectiveness.
 You can experience the capabilities of the instruct model through our demo, available [here](https://huggingface.co/spaces/tiiuae/falcon-mamba-playground).

 You can also directly use the 4-bit converted version of both the [base model](https://huggingface.co/tiiuae/falcon-mamba-7b-4bit) and the [instruct model](https://huggingface.co/tiiuae/falcon-mamba-7b-instruct-4bit).
 Make sure to have access to a GPU that is compatible with `bitsandbytes` library to run the quantized model.

-You can also benefit from faster inference using `torch.compile`, simply call `model = torch.compile(model)` once you loaded the model.
+You can also benefit from faster inference using `torch.compile`; simply call `model = torch.compile(model)` once you have loaded the model.

 ## Acknowledgments

-Authors of this blogpost would like to thank the Hugging Face team for their smooth support and integration within their ecosystem, in particular
+The authors of this blog post would like to thank the Hugging Face team for their smooth support and integration within their ecosystem, in particular

 - [Alina Lozovskaya](https://huggingface.co/alozowski) and [Clementine Fourrier](https://huggingface.co/clefourrier) for helping us evaluating the model on the leaderboard
 - [Arthur Zucker](https://huggingface.co/ArthurZ) for the transformers integration
 - [Vaibhav Srivastav](https://huggingface.co/reach-vb), [hysts](https://huggingface.co/hysts) and [Omar Sanseviero](https://huggingface.co/osanseviero) for their support with questions related to Hub

-Authors would also like to thank Tri Dao and Albert Gu for implementing and open-sourcing Mamba architecture to the community.
+The authors would also like to thank Tri Dao and Albert Gu for implementing and open-sourcing Mamba architecture to the community.